ammuabb/JoyOfCoding2/README.md

 # JoyOfCoding2
 Practice sessions for C programming covering various concepts of programming.
-You can try the same questions in different programming language to improve your coding skills!
+You can try the same questions in different programming languages to improve your coding skills!
 Thank You All!